gerardjoreilly/gerardjoreilly.github.io/_pages/about.md

 ## News
 <ul>
+  <li> <b>12/12/2022</b> - New paper with Matt Fox from the University of Pavia published in Earthquake Engineering and Structural Dynamics on the topic of "Exploring the site dependency of fragility functions in risk-targeted design" [<a href="http://gerardjoreilly.github.io/files/Journal/Fox-OReilly-EESD-2022.pdf">Paper</a>][<a href="https://onlinelibrary.wiley.com/doi/abs/10.1002/eqe.3783?campaign=wolearlyview">Link</a>] </li>

   <li> <b>02/12/2022</b> - Gerard is the 2022 recipient of the Shah Family Innovation Prize by the Earthquake Engineering Research Institute [<a href="https://eeri.org/about-eeri/news/13895-2022-shah-family-innovation-prize-awarded-to-gerard-o-reilly">Link</a>]</li>

   <li> <b>16/11/2022</b> - Gerard gave a webinar to the Italian Association for Wind Engineering Young (ANIV - Associazione Nazionale per Ingegneria del Vento - Giovani) on the topic of "ERIES research infrastructure network: how to apply for transnational access grants" [<a href="http://gerardjoreilly.github.io/files/Presentations/Locandina_ANIVGLT_ERIES_vLRGP.pdf">Flyer</a>] [<a href="https://www.aniv-iawe.org/eries-research-infrastructure-network-how-to-apply-for-transnational-access-grants/">Link</a>]</li>